 Refined Bleached Deodorized Oil (RBDO) Plant

-For the 1st Quarter of 2024, there was no operation of the refinery because the company focused on the CPO due to its competitive rate.
+For the 1st Quarter of 2024, there was no operation of the refinery due to repairs and maintenance, thus, no production of RBDO.
+For the 1st Quarter of 2025, the RBDO plant is not operating.

 Fractionation Plant